ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 #### OwnershipTransfer

-MUST trugger when ownership is transferred.
+MUST trigger when ownership is transferred.

-When initially setting the owner, the ownership is transferred from address `0x0`to the initial owner.
+When initially setting the owner, the ownership is transferred from address `0x0` to the initial owner.

 ```js
 event OwnershipTransfer(address indexed smartContract, address indexed previousOwner, address indexed newOwner)